“How do I support my LGBTQIA students?”

 What’s the history?

-The short answer is that Pride Month is celebrated annually each June to honor the 1969 Stonewall riots, which were a series of demonstrations by members of the gay community in response to a police raid in Greenwich Village in New York City.
+The short answer is Pride Month is celebrated annually each June to honor the 1969 Stonewall riots, which were a series of demonstrations by members of the gay community in response to a police raid in Greenwich Village in New York City.
 The long answer is that while Pride Month and Pride events honor the Stonewall riots, Pride also serves as a month to center on the work to achieve opportunity and justice for lesbian, gay, bisexual, transgender, queer/questioning, intersex, and asexual (LGBTQIA) folx.

 Why should Pride and LGBTQIA inclusivity matter to me and my classroom?